-Some companies might ask off-the-wall job interview questions like, "What color crayon would you be?" but new research finds that most interviewers would rather ask straightforward questions than ones that are designed to throw candidates for a loop.
+Some hiring managers like to ask off-the-wall job interview questions, such as “What color crayon would you be?” or “How would your archnemesis describe you?” to see how the job candidate reacts under pressure.
+However, new research finds that most interviewers would rather ask straightforward questions that apply to relevant work experience and skills than questions designed to throw unsuspecting candidates for a loop.

 “Knowing your audience is crucial,” Driscoll said in a statement.
 “Learn as much as you can about the company and position by conducting research, reading relevant news and reaching out to your network for insights.”

-To help job seekers, Accountemps compiled a list of senior managers’ favorite interview questions, and provided insight into what they are trying to learn by asking them:
+To appropriately prepare for interviews, job seekers can use the data from LinkedIn and Accountemps to categorize senior managers’ favorite and most commonly asked interview questions – and to glean insight on what they are trying to learn by asking them.

 The interviewer has the candidate’s resume and cover letter and has likely already scoped out their social media accounts.
 However, the goal of the interview is to determine how good a fit a person is for a position.
 In all likelihood, every applicant has relevant experience and could be a strong candidate on paper.
 These hiring manager interview questions give you an opportunity to connect the dots on your resume, explaining, for example, why you chose to attend a specific university or left a previous position.

 Just about every resume the interviewer receives should explain the applicant’s relevant career experience.
 The interviewer already has a list of your previous jobs and skills, so these questions about your job experience allow you to delve deeper and be specific.
 Rather than reiterate the information the interviewer already has, take this opportunity to state how your previous experience would directly transfer to this new company and how that could benefit the company.